Penske posts higher profit on jump in vehicle sales

-(Reuters) - Penske Automotive Group Inc (PAG.N), one of the largest U.S. dealership groups, reported a higher second-quarter profit on Tuesday, buoyed by a 21-percent increase in vehicle sales.
+July 31 (Reuters) - Penske Automotive Group Inc, one of the largest U.S. dealership groups, reported a higher second-quarter profit on Tuesday, buoyed by a 21-percent increase in vehicle sales.

 The company reported net income attributable to shareholders of $49.1 million, or 54 cents per share, compared with $39.6 million, or 43 cents per share, for the same period last year.